Stepfather Arrested in Death of 10-Year-Old Lancaster Boy: LASD

 Barron old the Times that the children also said Leiva locked them in small spaces where they had to urinate and defecate on the floor.

-The boy had come out as gay in recent weeks, the newspaper reported, and authorities are investigating whether that played a role in the boy’s death.
+The boy had come out as gay in recent weeks, the newspaper reported, and authorities are investigating whether that played a role in the boy's death.
+During the news conference Wednesday, however, McDonnell said homophobia "hasn't come up as a motivation."

+During the news conference, Supervisor Kathryn Barger thanked the Sheriff's Department for their "swift action" in making an arrest in the case.

+She and other Los Angeles County Board of Supervisors ordered officials in charge of child protection to review shortcomings in the system.
+She said the board intends to develop a "full timeline" of what led up to Anthony's death and examine "structural issues" in the Antelope Valley.